Darkshadow9799/Sms-Spam-Classifier/README.md

 # SMS-Spam-Classifier
 > By Aayush Jain (Darkshadow)

-* The SMS Spam Dataset from Kaggel is used to in the project to classify whether a SMS received is a spam or not(here HAM).
+* The SMS Spam Dataset from Kaggle is used to in the project to classify whether a SMS received is a spam or not(here HAM).
 * The Multinomial Classifier is used in this.

 ## Steps: